sharmiladulmi/Sales-Dataset-using-Power-BI/README.md

 SELECT SUM(sales.transactions.sales_amount) FROM sales.transactions INNER JOIN sales.date ON sales.transactions.order_date=sales.date.date where sales.date.year=2020 and sales.transactions.market_code= 'Mark001'; # Get the revenue on year 2020 in Chennai
 ```
 ![Untitled2](https://github.com/sharmiladulmi/Sales-Dataset-using-Power-BI/assets/75578997/78d181d1-196d-45ab-b433-89fe9b5d86d7)

+Based on revenue analysis, Electricalsara Stores emerges as the top-performing customer, boasting a revenue of $413.33 million and a sales quantity of 654,000 units.
+This substantial revenue figure underscores Electricalsara Stores' exceptional performance and significant contribution to overall sales.